vitiral/fiction-civboot/README.md

 Characters
 - Toll Bansha: 30 year old man.
 CS PhD, previously working at NASA on satelite imaging.
 Single, wishes to become a martian astronaut.
 Just arrived.
 - Beth Harmen: 37 year old woman.
-PhD in Materials Science.
+PhD in Computer Hardware Engineering and Materials Science.
 Married with two children age 12 and 14.
 Arrived with Tay.
 - Jamie Hael: 35 year old man.
 Mechanical engineer and genius.
 Minimal college education, but excells at Civboot engineering.
 Husband and father of two young kids.
 One year into stay.
 - Dr Taylor (Tay) Jong: 63 year old woman.
 Medical doctor and former medical commander in the Navy.
 Mother of two and gradmother of three.
 Third time in Civboot, almost one year six months into current stay.
 - Carlos Morales: 48 year old man.
-PhD in Chemical Engineering.
+PhD in Bio and Chemical Engineering.
 Married with no children.
 Arrived with Tay.
 - Maye Johnson: 42 year old woman.
 Masters in bioengineering and food production, working towards PhD in bioengineering.
 Divorced mother of two boys who recently graduated high school.
 Four months into stay.